 Not all Trines were well received though - Trine 3 sent brought a heap of trouble for the developers since the game appeared to be unfinished and the ending was not satisfying.
 Frozenbyte's woes continued with Has-Been Heroes and Shadwen also failing to find an audience, but now it seems like Modus Game breathed some life into the studio as they partnered up for Trine 4.

 That's a nice way of saying the publisher most likely injected a hefty amount of money into the development of Trine 4, just like European Union did, as you can see on the article linked above.
 It seems like Frozenbyte consider this to be just a minor teaser for an official announcement that should happen soon.

 Let's keep fingers crossed for gameplay footage, and most importantly - hope for a return to the roots of Trine, in a 2D setting with beatiful, vibrant backgrounds.
-This is entirely possible as the developers have even apologised to fans via a video for Trine 3, and hopefully learned from their mistakes.
+This is entirely possible as the developers have even apologised to fans via a for Trine 3, and hopefully learned from their mistakes.